Thermal emission spectra of the ultra-hot Jupiter WASP-33 b: Data Analysis

 \subsection{Light curve rebinning and fitting}

-Till now, the photometric precision of each data point of the obtained light curve is $\sim10^{-3}$, the same order of magnitude with the eclipse depth of a typical HJ.
-To obtain a robust determination of the eclipse depth, rebinning data points before light curve fitting is essential.
-While the $rms*\beta^2$ method can identify an optimal bin size together with an optimal $L_{ref}(RSG,D)$, this initial binning is on the light curves obtained using identical $D$ for both the science target and the references stars, and they still remain contaminated by pulsation noise.
-After finalizing individual $D$ values for every stars and removing pulsation contamination, the bin size for each band is re-optimized.
+Until now, the photometric precision of each data point of the obtained light curve is $\sim10^{-3}$, the same order of magnitude as the eclipse depth of a typical HJ.
+To obtain a robust determination of the eclipse depth, rebinning of data points before light curve fitting is essential.
+Although the $rms*\beta^2$ method can identify an optimal bin size together with an optimal $L_{ref}(RSG,D)$, this initial binning is on the light curves obtained using identical $D$ for both the science target and the reference stars, and they still remain contaminated by pulsation noise.
+After finalizing individual $D$ values for every star and removing pulsation contamination, the bin size for each band is reoptimized.

 As described previously, we employ the $\beta$ parameter \citep{winn2008} to quantify the level of correlated noise.
-Taking the CO filter data as an example, $\beta$ is calculated by averaging ratios across bin sizes ranging from 2 to 40 data points (with upper limit set to ensure time sampling size to be less than WASP-33\,b's ingress/egress duration; see Fig.~\ref{fig:co_beta}).
+Taking the CO filter data as an example, $\beta$ is calculated by averaging ratios across bin sizes ranging from 2 to 40 data points (with upper limit set to ensure time sampling size to be less than WASP-33\,b's ingress and egress; see Fig.~\ref{fig:co_beta}).
 The unphysical cases where the scaled-down residuals fall below Gaussian noise expectations, i.e., $\beta<1$, are discarded.
 After this evaluation, a bin size of 14 is adopted for the CO filter data.
 A similar procedure yields a bin size of 18 for the CH4$_{\rm on}$ filter data.